michael2012z/BitBible/markdown/KJV/files/Exod.md

 28. And two boards made he for the corners of the tabernacle in the two sides.

-29. And they were coupled beneath, and coupled together at the head thereof, to one ring: thus he did to both of them in both the corners.coupled: Heb. twinned
+29. And they were coupled beneath, and coupled together at the head thereof, to one ring: thus he did to both of them in both the corners.

-30. And there were eight boards; and their sockets were sixteen sockets of silver, under every board two sockets.under…: Heb. two sockets, two sockets under one board
+30. And there were eight boards; and their sockets were sixteen sockets of silver, under every board two sockets.

 31. And he made bars of shittim wood; five for the boards of the one side of the tabernacle,